-The major challenges when it came to purchasing prescription eyewear online is the fact that you are not able to try the glasses on.
+The major challenge when it came to purchasing prescription eyewear online is the fact that you are not able to try the glasses on.
 Warby Parker was able to solve this issue with their Home Try-On program.

 How does the Home Try-On program work?

 With this program you are able to select 5 frames from Warby Parker’s website that you might be interested in, Warby Parker will then ship these frames to you so you can try them on from the comfort of your own home.

 When you get your Home Try-On kit you have 5 days to try them on, check the fit, see how you like the color, ask your significant other, show your family, whatever you want to do within those 5 days.
 When the 5 days are up all you have to do is get the box with the frames shipped back to Warby Parker.

 Don’t worry about the cost of shipping, the Home Try-On kit comes with a shipping label.
 All you have to do is get the label, stick it on the box, and bring it to your local post office.

 If you happen to like a frame from the Home Try-On kit you can place your order immediately, there is no need for you to wait for the Home Try-On kit to get back to Warby Parker.